sungsoo/sungsoo.github.io/_posts/2013-12-11-stream-computing-examples.md

 * Analyze data in motion - before it is stored
 * Low latency paradigm, push model
 * Data-driven: bring data to the analytics

+### What is Stream Processing?
+* Relational databases and warehouses find information stored on disk
+* Streams analyses data before you store it
+* Databases find the needle in the haystack
+* Streams finds the needle as it's blowing by

 ### References
 [1] Brian Williams, IBM InfoSphere Streams Developer Education Section 1, October 2013.